 If the CIO needs to be recognised as a charity in Scotland and/or Northern Ireland you will need to include the relevant parts of the wording in square brackets to meet the requirements of charity law in those countries.

-Clause 4 - Powers – The Charities Act 2011 gives a CIO power to do ‘anything which is calculated to further its purposes or is conducive or incidental to doing so’.
+Clause 4 - Powers – The Charities Act 2011 (‘2011 Act’) gives a CIO power to do ‘anything which is calculated to further its purposes or is conducive or incidental to doing so’.
 Strictly speaking, this is the only power a CIO needs.
 It can, however, be helpful to state certain powers explicitly in the constitution.
 In particular, a stated power to borrow [(1)] may reassure potential lenders.
 For this reason we recommend that you include the example powers set out in the model (these include powers to buy, sell and lease property, employ staff and delegate investment management to a professional fund-manager).
 You may add other express powers here if you wish to.

 You may include a constitutional provision restricting the general power in the 2011 Act.
 You must only include such a restriction if it is in the CIO’s interests.
 You must not restrict the CIO’s powers in a way that prevents it from disposing of its property.
 Restrictions on the powers are not provided for in this model and we recommend that you seek appropriate advice if you are considering this.